Member states of the Council of Europe: Kazakhstan

 Kazakhstan applied for the Special Guest status with the Parliamentary Assembly in 1999.
 The Assembly found that Kazakhstan could apply for full membership, because 4% of its territory, west of the Ural river, is located in Europe, but granting Special Guest status would require improvements in the fields of democracy and human rights.
 Kazakhstan signed a co-operation agreement with the Assembly in April 2004.

 In November 2006, the Kazakhstan Parliament officially asked to be granted observer status with the Assembly, which however was never granted due to requiring a pre compliance with all CoE core values and principles.
 The country acceded to the Council of Europe's European Cultural Convention on 24 February 2010.
 On 15 to 16 March 2010, the President of the Council of Europe's Parliamentary Assembly (PACE) made an official visit to Kazakhstan, resulting in the conclusion that the Council of Europe and Kazakhstan strengthen their relations.
 This milestone emboldens Kazakhstan's "Path to Europe" programme, as outlined by Kazakh president Nursultan Nazarbayev in Astana in 2008.

-In December 2013, a Joint Declaration on enhancing cooperation between Kazakhstan and the Council of Europe in 2014–15, was signed with the purpose of paving the way for Kazakhstan's accession to the Council of Europe's multiple conventions in the field of criminal justice.
+In December 2013, a Joint Declaration on enhancing co-operation between Kazakhstan and the Council of Europe in 2014–15, was signed with the purpose of paving the way for Kazakhstan's accession to the Council of Europe's multiple conventions in the field of criminal justice.

 Kosovo

+Kosovo became a member of the Council of Europe Development Bank in 2013 and a member of the Council of Europe's Venice Commission in 2014.
 The Assembly of Kosovo was invited to take part in the work of the Parliamentary Assembly of the Council of Europe and its committees as an observer in 2016.
+Two representatives of local government in Kosovo participate in the work of the Congress of Local and Regional Authorities as observers.

 Hashim Thaçi, Kosovo's Minister of Foreign Affairs, stated in December 2014 that an application for membership of the Council of Europe was planned to be filed within the first quarter of 2015.
-On May 12, 2022, Foreign Minister Donika Gervalla-Schwarz submitted the application for membership at a meeting with the Council’s leadership in Strasbourg.
+On 12 May 2022 Foreign Minister Donika Gërvalla-Schwarz submitted the application for membership at a meeting with the Council's leadership in Strasbourg.
 Kosovo is already de facto under the jurisdiction of the European Court of Human Rights.
+On 20 March 2023, Kosovar prime minister Albin Kurti said during a meeting with foreign diplomats in Pristina, that as a result of the Ohrid Agreement, approved by Kosovo and Serbia two days earlier, the road for Kosovo to join the Council of Europe was now open.